awesome-astra/docs/docs/pages/astra/astra-cli.md

 **✅ 2b - Options ` --if-not-exist` and `--wait`**

 - The database name does not ensure unicity (the database id does).
-As such, if you issue the command multiple times you will end up with multiple instances.
+As such, if you issue the command multiple times, you will end up with multiple instances.
 To change this behavior, you can use `--if-not-exist`

 - Database creation is an asynchronous operation.
-In some situations, such as during your CI/CD, you likely will want the db to be `ACTIVE` before moving forward.
+In some situations, such as during your CI/CD, you will most likely want the db to be `ACTIVE` before moving forward.
 The option `--wait` will trigger a blocking command until the db is ready

 - On the free tier, after a period of inactivity, the database moves to a `HIBERNATED` state.
-The creation command, will resume the db when needed.
+The creation command will resume the db when needed.

 ```
 astra db create demo -k ks2 --if-not-exist --wait